introvald/Streamlit-grok-chatbot/README.md

   ```
 - **Set Up Grok API Key**:

-  Ensure you have an API key from xAI.
-This key should be stored securely using Streamlit's secrets management:
+  Ensure you have an API key from xAI. (https://x.ai/)

 - **Run the App**:
   Navigate to the app's directory and run: